- See:

 - Radiographic Studies:

-- preferred method for dx of radiographically occult AVN, since its more sensitive than Bone Scans or plain films;
+- preferred method for dx of occult AVN, since its more sensitive than bone scan or plain films;

-- note that there is a high incidence of bilateral AVN, and that MRI may pick up AVN in the contralateral asymptomatic hip;
+- note high incidence of bilateral AVN, and that MRI may pick up AVN in opposite asymptomatic hip;

 - electromagnetic fields: